geovaniaCardoso1/geovaniaCardoso1/README.md

 um pouco de: linguagem Python, Java, JavaScript, projetos de faculdade e etc...

 Fique á vontade para apreciar os projetos e seja bem vindo ao meu perfil! 😊

+### Hey guys
+My name is Geovania Cardoso, I'm 22 years old and I live in São Paulo.

+I am currently studying Systems Analysis and Development at college.

+I really like studying and learning programming, so I chose this area because it allows me to constantly develop and evolve in what I like.

+I'm a beginner in programming and I use this space to show a little of my knowledge acquired through the projects I do and here you will find

+a little bit of: Python language, Java, JavaScript, college projects and etc...

+Feel free to enjoy the projects and welcome to my profile!